publishpress/publishpress-series/readme.txt

 You know what?
 You ask the questions, I'll put the most common ones here.

 == Upgrading ==
-If you are visiting this tab then you are probably a user of one of the older versions of Organize Series and have been waiting for me to finally get something out the door that is compatible with WP 2.3+ First, thanks for being patient - I've been frustrated myself with the time it's taken but I think it's been worth it!
+If you are visiting this section then you are probably a user of one of the older versions of Organize Series and have been waiting for me to finally get something out the door that is compatible with WP 2.3+ First, thanks for being patient - I've been frustrated myself with the time it's taken but I think it's been worth it!
 The good news is that you can import all your series structures from your old setup into the new series taxonomy!!
 Just follow these instructions carefully.

 1. Backup your WordPress database (especially if you plan on importing old series data - everything has been tested but I simply have no way of testing for every environment.
 So be safe, and you won't chafe)
 1. If it isn't already, deactivate the older version of Organize Series.